dreww/help.github.com/_posts/2008-01-08-send-pull-requests.md

 ![](http://img.skitch.com/20100831-x9ush35wkyxwmw4sw8yd5sx1eg.png)

-It's also possible to manually close a pull request in cases where the set of changes are rejected.
+It's also possible to manually close a pull request in cases where the set of changes is rejected.
 This is also sometimes necessary if the changes are applied with `git-cherry-pick` or using some other mechanism that disallows the merge from being detected.